mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(sig.parameters["sep"].default == " ")  # True
 ```

-You can [read the documentation](https://docs.python.org/3/library/inspect.html#inspect.signature) or [the PEP that introduced `inspect.signature`](https://peps.python.org/pep-0362/) for more information.
+This isn't something you will use often, but if you need it, you can [read the documentation](https://docs.python.org/3/library/inspect.html#inspect.signature) or [the PEP that introduced `inspect.signature`](https://peps.python.org/pep-0362/) for more information.

 ### Ordering the parameters